surifirstpin/biplus_documentation/Docs_1/visualizationtypes_settings.md

 - **Arc field** select the dimension field to apply arc lines.

-- **Curve** it maximum and minimize the surface area in radar chart.
+- **Curve** it maximizes and minimize the surface area in radar chart.

 ## Bubble chart